atharaq/atharaq.github.io/data-structures/lesson5.md

 Last time we described circular queues, but ran out of time before we could try to come up with a strategy for implementing one.
 I encourage you to think through this on your own, before you watching the next video.
 How would you implement a circular queue using an array of a fixed size?
 Remember that in a queue, you "enter" from the back, and "leave" from the front, so you need to keep track of those two.
 Dequeueing is just looking at the item in the "front" position, and moving the front up one (cycling around if you have to).
 (So we don't actually "delete" anything from memory, we just move the pointers around.)

 How can you tell if the queue is full?
 How can you tell if the queue is empty?
 Try to draw out the picture, and see what happens when you insert and remove a few items.
-Think this through, then watch the videos:
+Think this through, then watch the video:

 <div class="youtube-container">
+<iframe src="https://www.youtube.com/embed/5Cmi-Y4aPv8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 This next video goes through an actual implementation of a circular queue, using a test driven format.
 I show how to create unit tests in IntelliJ so that you can try that out on your own as well.

 <div class="youtube-container">
+<iframe src="https://www.youtube.com/embed/DbmfPgJ1XGA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 # Trees